 Overview

-Children’s Minnesota cancer and blood disorders program treats more than 55% of children diagnosed with cancer or a blood disorder in Minnesota.
-Our program delivers some of the best survival rates among leading U.S. children’s hospitals treating patients with cancer and blood disorders.
+Children’s Minnesota cancer and blood disorders program treats more than half of children diagnosed with cancer or a blood disorder in Minnesota.
+Our program has 100+ dedicated clinicians and is the largest in the upper Midwest.
+The cancer and blood disorders research program gives patients access to more than 100 active research studies and collaborates with national research groups.

 - Leukemia and lymphoma